ChenLiu-1996/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.gehealthcare.com/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests is primarily deep learning in healthcare.
-I am more towards the methodology side than the application side.
+bio: I am a Research Scientist primarily working on machine learning in healthcare.

 # Interests to show in About widget
 interests:
-- Contrastive Learning
+- Computer Vision
 - Representation Learning
-- Multi-task Learning
-- Computer Vision
-- Healthcare Impact
+- Machine Learning in Healthcare

 # Education to show in About widget
 education: